Puzzles for practice

 Special features of solving 'on screen'

 Because of the interactive capability of IT, applications for solving puzzles on screen offer features that add to the solving experience.
-Most of these features can't be replicated when solving on paper.
+Some of these features can't be replicated when solving on paper.

 Typical features include: